belangeo/pyo/trunk/installers/win/README-win32-py26.txt

 http://www.python.org/download/releases/2.6.6/

-To use the WxPython toolkit for widgets, you need to install wxPython2.8-win32-unicode-py26:
+To use the WxPython toolkit for widgets, you need to install wxPython 3.0 for python 2.6:

 http://www.wxpython.org/download.php#stable